-For an extra special touch, insert a piece of cedar plywood at the bottom of each bin containing clothing.
-By doing so, not only will you add a pleasing scent to the bin, you will deter moths.
+Under the Bed Storage Tip: For an extra special touch, insert a piece of cedar plywood at the bottom of each bin containing clothing.
+By doing so, not only will you add a pleasing scent to the container, you will deter moths.

 Under-the-bed storage containers do not need to have a cover or lid, especially if you are storing items you use regularly.
-However, “If you decide to use open storage such as baskets or open containers, remember to clean and declutter under your bed regularly,” as Decoist – Interior Design & Architecture suggests.
+However, make sure you keep your bed clean and free of unwanted pests.
+Open storage under the bed can be a breeding ground for dust mites and bedbugs.

 If your home tends to gather dust easily, use lined baskets with closeable lids that are easy to clean and will ensure the safekeeping of your goods.

 Using the space under your bed provides new found storage in every bedroom of your home.
 What do you store under your bed?
 Let us know in the comments below!